Configuring Network Traffic Rules

-The rules apply only to the backup infrastructure components, so you do not have to change your network infrastructure.
+The rules apply only to traffic sent between the backup infrastructure components, so you do not have to change your network infrastructure.

 Each network rule contains IP address ranges for source and target components.
 When a job starts, Veeam Backup & Replication checks the rules against the components involved in the job.
 If the IP addresses of the components fall into the IP address ranges of a rule, the rule applies.

 For example, 192.168.0.1–192.168.0.255 is the source range, and 172.16.0.1–172.16.0.255 is the target range.
 192.168.0.12 is the IP address of one component, and 172.16.0.31 is the IP address of another component.
 Both IP addresses fall into the ranges, so the rule will apply.

 Note that the rules are reversible.
 The rule from the example will also apply to the specified components if you swap the ranges: make 192.168.0.1–192.168.0.255 the target range and 172.16.0.1–172.16.0.255 the source range.